Oceanside Adoption Lawyer

 • Decision-Making Authority: Adoptive parents gain the legal right to make essential decisions about the child’s upbringing, education, and healthcare.
 This authority includes choosing the child’s school, consenting to medical treatment, and guiding their religious or spiritual development.

 • Financial Responsibility: The adoptive parents become responsible for the child’s economic well-being.
-They will ensure that their basic needs are met, such as food, clothing, and shelter.
+They will meet that their basic needs are met, such as food, clothing, and shelter.
 This responsibility also extends to other expenses, including education, extracurricular activities, and medical care.

 • Emotional and Social Support: Adoptive parents are expected to provide emotional and social support to the child.
 They help them navigate their feelings, develop healthy relationships, and cope with growing up.